 Who paid for that?

-17 Syrians.
+17 Syrians?

 Who paid for them?

-Especially any alien on a student visa that has expressed support for Hamas and its murderous attack on Israel.
+And Cotton is saying, can you immediately deport any foreign national, especially any alien on a student visa that has expressed support for Hamas and its murderous attack on Israel?

-That's that's simple, basic fundamental common sense.
+That's simple, basic, fundamental common sense.

-That's one-on-one also.
+That's 101 also.

 I mean, that is the biggest national security threat by design that I've ever seen or heard of in my life.

-Hey there, I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hammond.

 And I'm Carol Markowitz.